Frequently Asked Questions

 This add-on supports any API that uses an API key for authentication, and that returns data in any of the three main data formats (JSON, XML, and CSV).
 It also supports access to selected platforms via OAuth 2.0.
-This enables access to most API platforms, but you will need to check your platform’s documentation and run your request in API Connector to confirm.
+This enables access to most API platforms, but you should check your platform’s documentation and run your request in API Connector to confirm.
 You can also consult the knowledgebase for detailed guides on getting started with numerous popular APIs.